During the Cold War, Bulgaria and Romania were

 We’ll see the former Communist HQ, remains of the Roman underground, the North Korean style monument to the Red Army and the stunning Alexander Nevsky cathedral.

-We’ll explore the local flea market selling everything from Soviet medals to Nazi daggers.
+We’ll explore the local flea market selling everything from Soviet medals and cosmonaut memorabilia to Nazi daggers and KGB documents.

 After lunch we’ll head out of the city to the museum of Socialist art, this is an industrial yard where Bulgaria dumped all of their imposing Soviet monuments during the 1990s.
 Here you can find statues of Lenin and KGB founder Dzerdzinsky.